Oishani/Machine-Learning-Projects/README.md

 - Convert between the RGB, BGR, and YCrCb color spaces,
 - Build deep neural networks in Keras,
 - Deploy and evaluate the SRCNN network

+## 9. Natural Language Processing for Text Classification with NLTK and Scikit-learn

+In this project, I explore different ways to improve text classification results.
+I use the following to text spam text messages:

+- Regular Expressions
+- Feature Engineering
+- Multiple scikit-learn Classifiers
+- Ensemble Methods